Manage user profiles

 To configure an expression, do the following:

-UD allows you to handle the most demanding username requirements.
-Constructing custom Okta user names or application user names with UD's data and expression language is easy.
+Okta allows you to handle the most demanding username requirements.
+Constructing custom Okta user names or application user names with Okta's data and expression language is easy.

 Example use cases: